mead-ml/mead-baseline/README.md

 Hidden unit sizes are configurable.
 This code offers several optimization options (adagrad, adadelta, adam and vanilla sgd).
 The Kim paper uses adadelta, which seems to work best for fine-tuning, but vanilla SGD often works great for static embeddings.
 Input signals are always padded to account for the filter width, so edges are still handled.

-Despite the simplicity of these approaches, we have found that on many datasets this performs better than other strong baselines such as NBSVM, ad often performs just as well as the multiple filter approach given by Kim.
-It seems that the optimization method and the embeddings matter quite a bit: for example, on the Trec QA, we have seen accuracy as high as 94% on static and 94.8% on fine tuning -- much higher than what is reported in the Kim paper, and on par with the SVM (Silva et al. 2011).
-This is important since the QA dataset was one of the only sets reported in Kim where shallow methods out-performed deep methods.
+Despite the simplicity of these approaches, we have found that on many datasets this performs better than other strong baselines such as NBSVM, and often performs just as well as the multiple filter approach given by Kim.
+It seems that the optimization method and the embeddings matter quite a bit: for example, on the Trec QA, we tend to see the exact same performance for fine-tuning (93.6%), but have seen accuracy as high as 94% on static and 94.8% on fine tuning -- much higher than what is reported in the Kim paper.

 Here are some places where CMOT is known to perform well

-  - Binary classification of sentences (SST binary task)
+  - Binary classification of sentences (SST2 - SST binary task)
+    - Consistently beats RNTN with static embeddings, much simpler model
   - Binary classification of Tweets (SemEval balanced binary splits)
+    - Consistent improvement over NBSVM even with char-ngrams included and distance lexicons (using [NBSVM-XL](https://github.com/dpressel/nbsvm-xl)
   - Stanford Politeness Corpus
+    - Consistent improvement over [extended algorithm](https://github.com/sudhof/politeness) from authors using a fair split (descending rank heldout)
-  - Language Detection
+  - Language Detection (using word and char embeddings)
-  - Question Categorization (QA trec)
+  - Question Categorization (QA trec) (93-94% static, 93.6-94.8% dynamic)

 ## cnn-sentence -- static, no LookupTable layer